MH15/extensible-parser/Readme.md

 Contributions are welcome!
 However- this library is designed to provide the most primitive functionality needed for a complete string library.
-Most new features should be delegated to a separate library that extends the `Parser` class.
+Most new features should be delegated to a separate library that extends the `StringParser` class.

-## Projects using String Parser
+## Projects using StringParser
-These libraries directly extend the `Parser` class:
+These libraries directly extend the `StringParser` class:
 - HTMLParser